VAFA111 Drawing Basics

 - proportional relationships of all things in their context;

-- one- and two-point linear perspective to create the illusion of 3-dimensional space on a 2-dimensional surface; and
+- one- and two-point linear perspective to create the illusion of 3-dimensional space on a two-dimensional surface; and

 - linear perspective as it applies to landscapes.